fuku77/suna/README.md

 - ✔️ Fast.
 - ✔️ Written in POSIX-Compliant Shell.

 :warning: The parser is incomplete.
-Tables & code blocks will not work.
+Tables & multiline code blocks will not work.

 # 📖 Installation & Usage